Exception! ParseLocalConnectionString Parameter name: local_connection_string

 Make sure that the SSL Cert is set to Secure Token Server

 - For this step, we will be checking the Windows Registry key to make sure it is not blank, and matches what is seen under “Configure LANDESK Software Services”.
-Let's go ahead and launch “SvcCfg.exe”, Usually you can launch this application by clicking on start then searching for Configure Services.
+Let's go ahead and launch “SvcCfg.exe”.
+Usually you can launch this application by clicking on start then searching for Configure Services.
 If your system is unable to find it, here is the full path: "C:\Program Files\LANDesk\ManagementSuite\SvcCfg.exe" or %LDMS_HOME%SvcCfg.exe

 Take note of the Server, Username and Database.
 While we have Configure Services open, we should test the login for the Database

 - Put a space after the password and then delete the space

 - Click apply.
 Afterward, you should get a prompt telling you to restart the service if everything is accurate. ( You must restart the services that use the database before your changes will take effect. )

 Solution #4 Check to make sure TLS 1.0/1.1 is enabled

 The easiest way to enable TLS 1.0/1.1 is going to be with a tool named IIScrypto.
 Click here to download the tool IIScrypto.
 When you first launch the tool IIScrypto, everything might be grayed out.
 Double click on TLS 1.1 to enable it.

 Click apply and then restart the Windows Server / Core Server.
 Now follow the same steps on the SQL Server.
 Once both Windows Servers come back up, let's go ahead and try to launch CoreDbUtil.exe one more time.

-If coredbutil.exe launched successfully, you should now be able to proceed with your upgrade or login.
+If CoreDbUtil.exe launched successfully, you should now be able to proceed with your upgrade or login.